at-cg/PanAligner/README.md

 ```

 ## <a name="bench"></a>Benchmark
-Minicycle has been compared to other sequence-to-graph aligners to demonstrate scalability and accuracy gains.
+PanAligner has been compared to other sequence-to-graph aligners to demonstrate scalability and accuracy gains.
 The experiments were conducted using human pangenome graphs constructed from  [94 high-quality haplotype assemblies](https://github.com/human-pangenomics/HPP_Year1_Assemblies) provided by the Human Pangenome Reference Consortium and [CHM13 human genome assembly](https://www.ncbi.nlm.nih.gov/assembly/GCA_009914755.4) provided by the Telomere-to-Telomere consortium.
 The evaluation was performed on a simulated long-read dataset with 0.5x coverage, using graphs of two sizes.
 The results revealed superior read mapping precision ([as shown in the figure](#Plot)).
-Notably, on the largest graph constructed from all 95 haplotypes, Minicycle used 2 hours and 36 minutes, utilizing 44 GB RAM with 32 threads.
+Notably, on the largest graph constructed from all 95 haplotypes, PanAligner used 2 hours and 36 minutes, utilizing 44 GB RAM with 32 threads.

 <p align="center" id="Plot">
   <a href="./data/plot.png">